aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 Below example shows how to create headers footers using DocumentBuilder.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_headers_and_footers-CreateHeaderFooterUsingDocBuilder.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_headers_and_footers-CreateHeaderFooterUsingDocBuilder.py" >}}

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_headers_and_footers-CopyHeadersFootersFromPreviousSection.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_headers_and_footers-CopyHeadersFootersFromPreviousSection.py" >}}

 Each section in a document can have up to three headers and up to three footers (for first, even and odd pages).
 If you want to delete all footers in a document you need to loop through all sections and remove every footer node.